Schedule

 • Statement of Topic and Historical Question (and eventually, Argument).
 What precisely are you investigating?
 What is your research question?
 What do you hope to show?

 • Historiography.
 Brief description of the historiography that you will use to frame your paper.
-How will you contribute to the conversation?
+What is the gap you will fill?

 • Context.
 What do we need to know about your subject?

 • Primary Sources and Methods.
 Describe your corpus.
-How do you define it?
-How will you analyze it?
+What defines the sources you are looking at?
+How will you analyze your corpus?

 • Significance.
 Why does this research matter?
 What can it tell us?
 (Material you can use in the conclusion)